A new complex fluid flow phenomenon: Bubbles-on-a-String: Acknowledgments

 \section{Acknowledgments}

 We acknowledge funding granted from the University of Manchester’s Department of Chemical Engineering for this work.
 JK acknowledges funding from the Royal Society via a University Research Fellowship (URF\textbackslash R1\textbackslash 221290).
-We would like to thank Elliott Sutton for help with the experiments, along with the University of Manchester MECD workshop.
+We would like to thank the University of Manchester MECD workshop for help with the experiments.